vacp2p/rfc-index/codex/raw/marketplace.md

 - it SHOULD be amount of tokens offered per byte per second
 - it MUST be a token known to the network.
-After tokens are recevied by the Codex Marketplace, it MUST released to storage providers who successfully fill slots and the storage request is complete.
+After tokens are recevied by the Codex Marketplace, it MUST be released to storage providers who successfully fill slots until the storage request is complete.

 `collateral`